DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/60 Display Summaries.md

 Each summary item displays a value that is a product of applying an aggregate function to data.
 The **DataGrid** supports [predefined aggregate functions](/Documentation/Guide/Widgets/DataGrid/Summaries/Predefined_Aggregate_Functions/), such as *"sum"*, *"avg"*, and *"count"*, and allows you to implement a [custom aggregate function](/Documentation/Guide/Widgets/DataGrid/Summaries/Custom_Aggregate_Function/).
 To specify the applied aggregate function, set the [summaryType](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#summaryType) option.

-The code below configures a total summary that counts all grid records.
-The [showInColumn](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#showInColumn) option specifies the column in which this summary is displayed.
+The code below configures a group summary that counts grid records in each group:

 ---
 ##### jQuery